Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Dependency on the order of cyclic groups

-In practice, fluid fields need to be discretized for the calculation on computers.
-The order of discretization of rotations is controlled here by the order $N$ of a cyclic group $C_N$ used in the equivariant CNNs.
-For instance, if $N = 3$, the unit of angle of rotations is $120^{\circ}$ ($= 360{}^{\circ}/3$).
-This subsection demonstrates that the test errors do not necessarily decrease as $N$ is increased, unlike in the image classification.\cite{Marcos2017,Bekkers2018,Weiler2019}
+This section examines the dependency that the rotationally equivariant CNNs have on the order $N$ of the cyclic group $C_N$.
+The LR velocity generated by subsampling was super-resolved with the scale factor $s=9$ in the decaying turbulence experiment.
+The test errors did not largely decrease as $N$ was increased, which is in contrast to the result in image classification.\cite{Marcos2017, Bekkers2018, Weiler2019} The results here suggest that $C_4$ is a good selection for the hyper-parameter $C_N$.

-The influence of changing the order of $C_N$ is first examined for the Eq-DSC/MS. The Eq-DSC/MS (and also DSC/MS) has the various spatial sizes of kernels in the hidden layers (Fig. \ref{fig:DSC/MS}).
-The spatial sizes of all kernels were fixed here and only the $C_N$ was changed in all layers.
-In each layer, the number of sets of the regular representation was fixed.
-For instance, if both input and output of a hidden layer are composed of two sets of the regular representation, the number of the input/output channels are 16 for $C_8$ and 24 for $C_{12}$.
-In this preference, as $N$ is increased, the number of trainable parameters is increased.
-Fig. \ref{fig:dependency-cn-dscms} shows the NERs and ESEs of $C_4$, $C_8$, and $C_{12}$.
-Although both NER and ESE are the minima in the case of $C_8$, the errors are not strongly decreased by increasing the order of $C_N$.
+Eq-DSC/MS is first examined.
+This model has various spatial sizes of kernels in the convolution layers (Fig. \ref{fig:DSC/MS}), all of which were fixed here.
+In each layer, the number of features was also fixed.
+For instance, if both input and output of a convolution layer are described with two sets of the regular representation, the number of channels is $16$ for $C_8$ and $24$ for $C_{12}$.
+Thus, as $N$ is increased, the number of trainable parameters increases.

+The test errors did not significantly decrease with an increase in $N$.
+Figure \ref{fig:dependency-cn-dscms} shows the NER (\ref{eq:NER}) and ESE (\ref{eq:ESE}) of Eq-DSC/MS for $C_4$, $C_8$, and $C_{12}$.
+Note that $C_4$ is a subgroup of $C_8$ and $C_{12}$.
+Both NER and ESE are the minima at $C_8$.
+The reductions in NER and ESE are only approximately 3\% compared with those at $C_4$, even though the number of trainable parameters is approximately doubled from $C_4$ to $C_8$.